rfschroeder/ifood-data-architect-test/README.md

 Also, briefly elaborate on your solution, datalake architecture, nomenclature, partitioning, data model and validation method.

-Fork this repository and submit your code.
-The solution must contain a notebook (databricks, jupyter), docker image or code ready to be submitted to a spark cluster.
+Once completed, you may submit your solution to ifoodbrain_hiring@ifood.com.br with the subject: iFood DArch Case Solution / Candidate Name.

 ## Requirements